rcpch/rcpch-audit-engine/documentation/docs/clinician-users/getting-started.md

 ![Sign in button](../_assets/_images/sign-in-button.png)

+The first time you log in, you will need to set up 2 factor authentication.
+This is an additional security measure to prevent unauthorised access to patient data.
+You will have the choice to either set up an email token or an authenticator app.

+#### Email token

+If you select email token, you will receive a six digit code to your inbox.
+You will need to enter that code to log in.

+#### Authenticator app

+If you select authenticator app, you will need to download the Microsoft Authenticator app on a smartphone or tablet.
+Once you have downloaded and logged into the app, you will need to follow the instructions provided to set up the authenticator app.

+Each time you log in, you will need to access your authenticator app and enter your one-time password to log in.
+This password will be a six digit code that resets every 30 seconds.

+If you lose access to your authenticator app, please contact the Epilepsy12 team.

+### Reset password
 If you have forgotten your password, click ‘Reset Password’ and a link to create a new password will be sent to your email address, and this will remain active for 72 hours.

 ![Sign in page](../_assets/_images/sign-in-page.png)